Implementing the DSR: Mission Engineering Enabling Timely Acquisition

-The tendency to adopt a bottom-up approach to ME may lead to a capability rather than a threat-based analysis.
+The tendency to adopt a bottom-up approach to Mission Engineering may lead to a capability rather than a threat-based analysis.
 As a result, operational requirements will not be driven top-down by threat analysis.

-If not properly managed, inconsistent and incompatible approaches may be adopted between service groups - analysis across a Mission Thread will be inhibited due to inconsistent design.
+If not responsibly managed, inconsistent, and incompatible approaches may be adopted between service groups - analysis across a Mission Thread will be inhibited due to inconsistent design.

 Many current projects are geared to deliver against isolated Operational Concept Documents and may struggle to pivot to digitised ways of working.

-Insufficient support and direction from Command on the adoption of ME may result in a sub-optimal application of relevant concepts and ideas, leaving acquisition teams to 'do their own thing'.
+Insufficient support and direction from Command on the adoption of Mission Engineering may result in a sub-optimal application of relevant concepts and ideas, leaving acquisition teams to 'do their own thing'.

 A lag in the development of Mission Threads may result in a loss of momentum that constrains Defence's ability to deliver on DSR recommendations.

-The sunk cost of investment into legacy ODCS software and systems may slow the transition to digitised ME tools.
+The sunk cost of investment into legacy ODCS software and systems may slow the transition to digitised Mission Engineering tools.

-Insufficient knowledge of Mission Threads may lead to a knowledge bottleneck which slows the adoption of ME.
+Insufficient knowledge of Mission Threads may lead to a knowledge bottleneck which slows the adoption of Mission Engineering.

-The effort required to create structured data within digitised ME toolkits may overwhelm ME practitioners - the centre will need support to build momentum quickly.
+The effort required to create structured data within digitised Mission Engineering toolkits may overwhelm Mission Engineering practitioners - the centre will need support to build momentum quickly.

-Poor command and control of ME concepts may result in the misalignment of interoperability and interchangeability goals with allies and partners.
+Poor command and control of Mission Engineering concepts may result in the misalignment of interoperability and interchangeability goals with allies and partners.